meltwater/the-orchard/README.md

 # the-orchard

-A CLI tool to generate the markup for including dependencies
+A CLI tool that takes your npm dependencies and turns them into script tags for inclusion in your HTML page.

 ## Usage